 2.2.8.
 Special administrative accounts, such as root, shall implement additional controls, such as alerting, to detect and/or prevent unauthorized usage.

 2.2.10.
-Change any default passwords on systems after installation.
+Default passwords on systems must be changed after installation.

 2.2.11.
-Render all passwords inaccessible during transmission using encryption as defined in Data Protection & Encryption Policy.
+Render all passwords inaccessible during transmission using encryption as defined in Data Protection & Encryption Policy (refer to policy #1).

 2.2.12.
-Passwords shall be protected in storage by hashing following Data Protection & Encryption Policy.
+Passwords shall be protected in storage by hashing following Data Protection & Encryption Policy (refer to policy #1).